maoyixie/UI-lib/skia/SKIA.md

 ## Backends

 Skia has multiple backends which receive SkCanvas drawing commands.
 Each backend has a unique way of creating a SkCanvas.
+The following are comprehensive explanations of various backends.

 ### Raster